cheynepierce/SalesforceStyleGuide/README.md

 Custom field names should follow the same conventions as custom object names.

 Ideally, the field's purpose should be clear from the name.
-In cases where it is not, enter descriptions in the Help Text and Description areas.
+In cases where it is not, enter descriptions in the Help Text and/or Description areas.
-It's okay to make frequent use of the Description field, since it can be helpful to have a high level of documentation, but only use the Help Text if it's absolutely necessary.
-The Help Text appears on the page layout, and may not be as useful if too much information is provided.
+It's okay to make frequent use of the Description field, since it can be helpful to have a high level of documentation, but don't overuse the Help Text,  since it appears on the page layout, and may not be as useful if too much information is provided.

 In cases where a field represents the same type of data as a field on a different object, use the same name whenever possible.
 For example, Postal Code fields should always be called